 That sounds like a lot of pain for just a grocery trip, right?
 That’s because there were bottlenecks in the way.
 A bottleneck (constraint) is when something gets stuck and it takes a long time to pass through.
 Like wine bottles, not only does the neck serve as a handle to hold, but also makes sure you don’t pour too much wine.
-In the supply chain industry, examples of bottlenecks are when your supplier doesn’t have enough stock for your order, your delivery driver leaves late, or a vital machine breaks down.
+In the global supply chain industry, an example of a bottleneck is when an international supplier doesn’t have enough stock for your order, your delivery driver/cargo ship leaves late, or a vital machine breaks down.
 However, there are many unintentional bottlenecks in a supply chain as well, just like the rain in the story.

 Once you have identified potential bottlenecks in the manufacturing process or any other parts of your operation, it is vital that you take action to minimize the risks associated.
 Below we outline some important steps to make sure your business is safe from the threats of a variety of production bottlenecks.

 Those moments where you didn’t fill up your gas tank or bring a charger for your phone are samples of unpreparedness.
 One way to prevent delays is to have multiple back-up plans and plan ahead.
 Check each stop in your supply chain and ensure they are ready to handle your process.
 It is always important to create action plans in case something goes wrong.
 With back-ups, the time delay will significantly lessen from what could have been had you not made a backup plan.